Can I Get Social Security Disability Benefits If I Have the Epstein-Barr Virus?

 Some people who have been infected with Epstein-Barr virus suffer from chronic fatigue, joint pain, or difficulty concentrating that renders them unable to work for a period of time.
 Generally, people who are infected with EBV recover from the infection within a few months.
 Because EBV is short-lived, it can be difficult to meet the Social Security Administration’s (SSA) requirement that your disability last, or be expected to last, at least 12 months.

 If it has been less than a year since you were diagnosed with EBV, the SSA must determine whether it thinks your EBV will meet the duration requirement.
 To do this, the SSA will consider diagnostic tests, your response to treatments, whether you have had complications, and your doctors’ opinions about your prognosis.
 If the SSA decides that complications or symptoms from your EBV infection are not expected to last a year, your disability claim will be denied.

 Work and Work History

 In addition to the SSA's 12-month duration requirement, there are a few other standard requirements.
-You cannot earn more than $1,070 a month from working (the substantial gainful activity level), and your disability must severely impact your ability to do work-related activities.
+You cannot earn more than $1,130 a month from working (the substantial gainful activity level for 2016), and your disability must severely impact your ability to do work-related activities.
 In addition, SSDI applicants must also have a significant work-history with employers that paid taxes to the SSA.
 (For more information see our section on eligibility for SSDI.)
 Alternatively, SSI applicants must fall under the income and asset limits set by the SSA.
 (For more information, see our section on eligibility for SSI.)